simonbreiter/mathammer/CONTRIBUTING.md

 This will start webpack and jest.

 ## How to contribute
 Clone the project and work only on feature branches.
+Never work on master.
 If your feature is ready to be merge create a pull request.

 ## Coding Rules
 To ensure consistency throughout the source code, keep these rules in mind as you are working: